 To systematically ensure compliance, we operate a Compliance Management System, which was successfully evaluated for suitability in 2015.
 The goal of compliance is to provide transparency and responsible adherence to legal regulations in order to protect our organization and employees.

 For the Fraunhofer-Gesellschaft compliance is part of our daily business.
 Hence, the structure of our Compliance Management System builds on established responsibilities.
 The Executive Board is responsible for the system as a whole.
-The Executive Vice President Controlling and Digital Business Processes, Andreas Meuer, is appointed as Chief Compliance Officer (CCO).
+The Executive Vice President Finances and Digitization, Andreas Meuer, is appointed as Chief Compliance Officer (CCO).
 The responsible business units and appointed officers at the headquarters assist in the implementation.
 At each of the individual Fraunhofer Institutes the respective management is responsible for compliance implementation.
 All employees are urged to follow the given rules and they have the possibility to actively participate in the improvement of regulations.

 To complement this, since 2011 the Compliance Office comprehensively supports and systematically reviews and optimizes the Compliance System.
 Furthermore, Institute and executive management representatives, as well as other managers, regularly attend Compliance Committee meetings.
 During such meetings, participants are informed by the Compliance Office of the latest developments in the Compliance Management System while providing information on the system and suggesting important measures or issues.

 All roles and responsibilities are described in a Compliance Management System manual and are communicated throughout Fraunhofer.